Generate Reports Using Pandas Profiling, Deploy Using Streamlit

 This section consists of the 3 tabs: Overview, Warnings, and Reproduction.

 The Overview generated by pandas profiling provides a comprehensive dataset summary, encompassing various key statistics.
 It covers the fundamental characteristics such as the Number of variables (features or columns of the data frame) and the Number of observations (rows of the data frame).
 Additionally, it sheds light on data quality by revealing insights into Missing cells and their corresponding percentage, offering a quick assessment of the dataset’s completeness.
 The Duplicate rows section provides information on the presence of identical rows, including the percentage of duplicate rows.
-As a holistic touch, the Overview concludes with the Total size in memory, encapsulating the overall footprint of the dataset.
+As a holistic touch, the overview concludes with the total memory size, encapsulating the overall footprint of the dataset.
 Integrating pandas profiling seamlessly facilitates a profound understanding of these essential aspects, enhancing the efficiency of exploratory data analysis.

 Pandas Profiling overview

-The warnings tab consists of any type of warnings related to cardinality, correlation with other variables, missing values, zeroes, skewness of the variables, and many others.
+The warnings tab contains any warnings related to cardinality, correlation with other variables, missing values, zeroes, skewness of the variables, and many others.

 warnings

-The reproduction tab simply displays information related to the report generation.
-It shows the start and ends the time of the analysis, the time taken to generate the report, the software version of pandas profiling, and a configuration download option.
+The reproduction tab displays information related to the report generation.
+It shows the start and end times of the analysis, the time taken to generate the report, the software version of pandas profiling, and a configuration download option.

 Pandas Profiling reproduction

-We will discuss the configuration file in the advanced use case section of this article.
+We will discuss the configuration file in this article’s advanced use case section.

 This section of the report gives a detailed analysis of all the variables/columns/features of the dataset.
 The information presented varies depending upon the data type of variable.
 Let’s break it down.